The strain gap in a system of weakly and strongly interacting two-level systems: Analytical theory

 We emphasize that in this paper we are concerned only with the bias energies $E$ (usually denoted $\Delta$) between the two states of each of the TLSs, and not with the tunneling amplitudes $\Delta_o$ between these states, which can be approximately ignored for the dipole gap analysis.
 As such, the DOS calculated for both the weakly interacting TLSs and the strongly interacting TLSs is that of the bias energies.
 The full energy of a TLS is given by $\sqrt{E^2+\Delta_o^2}$.
 We then postulate the distribution functions in the standard form

 following the ansatz of the standard tunneling model for the independence of the bias energies and the tunneling amplitudes, but allowing an energy dependence of the DOS of the bias energies, which we calculate below.
-We note that while the typical values of the tunneling amplitudes is limited below a few Kelvin, their range (i.e. $\Delta_o^{min}$ and $\Delta_o^{max}$) could differ between the $\tau$-TLSs and S-TLSs.
+We note that while the typical values of the tunneling amplitudes are limited below a few Kelvin, their range (i.e. $\Delta_o^{min}$ and $\Delta_o^{max}$) could differ between the $\tau$-TLSs and S-TLSs.
 However, the $1/\Delta_o$ dependence of the distribution function rests on the approximate homogeneity of the tunnel barriers, which is a generic consideration similarly applicable to both classes of tunneling states.
+For a further discussion of the approximation neglecting $\Delta_o$ in the calculation of the TLS DOS see Ref. \cite{CMBS21}.

 The Hamiltonian we consider [in Eq. (\ref{H-St})] is therefore classical, and the bias energies are given by the single particle excitation (spin flip) energies for the $S$-TLSs and for the $\tau$-TLSs as